Pictured above: Monarch on Butterfly milkweed (Asclepias tuberosa) by Peg Urban

 For more information about Florida native butterfly larval host plants, see:

-- Florida Wildflower Foundation’s Protect Butterflies and Monarchs and Milkweeds pages
+- Florida Wildflower Foundation’s Attracting Butterflies and Monarchs and Milkweeds pages

 - Butterfly Gardening in Florida by Jaret C. Daniels, Joe Schaefer, Craig N. Huegel and Frank J. Mazzotti